dawid27xx/mpi-cwk/readme.txt

 A brief interpretation of your results:

-The speedup increased as the number of processes increased on a single machine.
-However, introducing a second machine caused a drastic performance decrease, likely due to the overhead of inter-machine communication.
-The performance remained rougly the same for 16 and 32 processes indicating that the communication overhead vastly outweighed the increase in the number of processes.
+The speedup increased as the number of processes increased on a single machine, however with the rate of increase in speed up decreasing as the amount of processes increased.
+Introducing a second machine caused a drastic performance decrease, likely due to the overhead of inter-machine communication.
+The performance remained rougly the same for 16 and 32 processes indicating that the communication overhead vastly outweighed the benefit of increased processes, possibly indicating that more machines are only worth considerating for a much larger dataset or more complex calculations.